Apply for EU approval when handling products of animal origin

 Meat establishments/poultry meat establishments

-- All businesses with their own slaughter facilities
+- All establishments with their own slaughter facilities

-Dairy businesses
+Dairy operations

 - Milk collection centers